 And if you want to see Nelson’s cultural hub of art and history, check out Touchstones Nelson museum in the middle of downtown.
 It’s across the street from Nelson’s beautiful city hall building.

 You can hike to Pulpit Rock for another amazing view of Nelson.
-(It is across the river, so you will want to drive to it in 10 minutes, although you can bike to it as well in about 25 minutes.)
+(It is across the river, so you can drive to it in 10 minutes, although you can bike to it as well in about 25 minutes.)

 Soak in Ainsworth Hot Springs with a really crowded main pool and a chance to swim through the caves.